marioA15s/Net-SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
+In this project, I successfully implemented a honeynet using Microsoft Azure.
+The honeynet was designed to capture and analyze potential cyber-attacks.
+To accomplish this, I leveraged the capabilities of Microsoft Azure by creating a robust infrastructure and integrating various log sources into a centralized Log Analytics Workspace (LAW).
+I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measured metrics for another 24 hours, then show the results below.
 The metrics we will show are:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)